-The budgeted compensation package includes a salary increase.
+The budgeted compensation package does not include a salary increase for fiscal 2011-12.
 Our salary schedule for new teachers does provide for differing amounts based on years of experience.
-All returning employees are to receive at least a 2.50% raise.
 Salary schedules are included in the Informational Section of this book.